CopBoat/tetris/README.md

 - The current piece may be swaped for the hold piece once per placement
 - Visual modification options for the board, pieces, and placement preivew
 - Fullscreen toggle, small, standard, and large presets, as well as conventional click and drag can be used to resize the game window
-- Highscores and settings are preserved between play sessions (not yet implemented)
+- Highscores and settings are preserved between play sessions
 - Controller support for Xinput gamepads
   (Other gamepads such as switch pro, daulshock, etc. will most likely work as well but are untested)